Seiya Suzuki Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 15th in the league.

-- Yankees pitchers combine to give up 97 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Yankees pitchers combine to allow 98 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- In his last appearance on Sunday against the St. Louis Cardinals, the right-hander tossed six innings, allowing two earned runs while surrendering six hits.
+- In his last outing on Monday against the Baltimore Orioles, the righty threw 4 1/3 innings, giving up two earned runs while surrendering nine hits.

+- The 30-year-old has amassed an ERA of 4.52, with 8.7 strikeouts per nine innings, in 16 games this season.
+Opponents have a .216 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.